Skip to main content

 February 18, 2021

 WASHINGTON, D.C. -- Today, Congressman Darren Soto, Whip of the Congressional Hispanic Caucus, applauded the introduction of President Joe Biden's U.S. Citizenship Act, broad immigration reform legislation sponsored by Congresswoman Linda Sánchez, Chair of the Congressional Hispanic Caucus Immigration Task Force.
+Congressman Soto is an original co-sponsor of the legislation.

 Issues:Immigration